Tag: Relationship Advice

 For the first time in months, he decided to stop pointing out what she did wrong.

-Instead, he would SHOW her what he wanted their love to be.
+Instead, he would SHOW her what he wanted their love to be like.

 His first step was to not react, but listen when she made small bids for conversation.